 4. Test the water flow alarm on wet and dry sprinklers.

-5. For hydraulic sprinkler systems, inspect the hydraulic nameplate to ensure it’s attached.
+5. For hydraulic sprinkler systems, inspect the hydraulic nameplate to ensure it's legible and securely attached to the riser or nearby.

 7. Inspect pressure-reducing and relief valves.

-1. Sprinkler heads, pipes, and fittings are inspected.
+1. Sprinkler heads, pipes, and fittings are inspected from the floor level.

 2. Evaluate supply of spare sprinkler heads and appropriate tools.